-- Good cause exemptions shall be limited to the following: - Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent - Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education; - Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the Sunshine State Standards/ Next Generation Sunshine State Standards in reading equal to at least a Level 2 performance on the FCAT; - Students with disabilities who participate in the FCAT and who have an individual education plan or a Section 504 plan that reflects that the student has received the intensive remediation in reading for more than 2 years but still demonstrates a deficiency in reading and was previously retained in Kindergarten, Grade 1, - Students who have received the intensive remediation in reading for 2 or more years but still demonstrate a deficiency in reading and who were previously retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of 2 years.
-Intensive reading instruction for students so promoted must include an altered instructional day based upon a PMP that includes specialized diagnostic information and specific reading strategies for each student.
-The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low performing readers.
-FS 1008.25 (6)(b)1-6 - 2.
-Requests for good cause exemptions for students from the mandatory retention requirement shall be made consistent with the following: - Documentation through a Grade 3 portfolio shall be submitted from the student's teacher to the school principal that indicates that the promotion of the student is appropriate and is based upon the student's academic record.
-Amended 07-01-05 and 07-01-06 - The State Board of Education adopted the following student portfolio guidelines on January 21, 2003.
-To be accepted as meeting the portfolio option for demonstrating mastery of the required reading skills, the student portfolio contents must:
+l l with the requirements of State Board of Education rule; 12 Students who demonstrate an acceptable level of performance on an alternative 13 14 Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education; 15 out and a continuity an 16 • Students who demonstrate, through a student portfolio, that the student is 17 • reading on grade level as evidenced by demonstration of mastery of the 18 Sunshine State Standards/ Next Generation Sunshine State Standards in 19 reading equal to at least a Level 2 performance on the FCAT; 20 3 - 1 - 21 • Students with disabilities who participate in the FCAT and who have an individual 22 education plan or a Section 504 plan that reflects that the student has received 23 the intensive remediation in reading for more than 2 years but still demonstrates 24 a deficiency in reading and was previously retained in Kindergarten, Grade 1, 25 Grade 2, Grade 3; OR 26 27 • Students who have received the intensive remediation in reading for 2 or more 28 years but still demonstrate a deficiency in reading and who were previously 29 retained in Kindergarten, Grade 1, Grade 2, or Grade 3 for a total of 2 years.
+30 Intensive reading instruction for students so promoted must include an altered 31 instructional day based upon a PMP that includes specialized diagnostic 32 information and specific reading strategies for each student.
+The district school 33 board shall assist schools and teachers to implement reading strategies that 34 research has shown to be successful in improving reading among low performing 35 readers.
+FS 1008.25 (6)(b)1-6 36 37 2.
+Requests for good cause exemptions for students from the mandatory retention 38 requirement shall be made consistent with the following: 39 40 Documentation through a Grade 3 portfolio shall be submitted from the student's 41 teacher to the school principal that indicates that the promotion of the student is 42 appropriate and is based upon the student's academic record.
+Amended 07-01- 43 05 and 07-01-06 44 45 The State Board of Education adopted the following student portfolio guidelines 46 47 on January 21, 2003.
+To be accepted as meeting the portfolio option for 47 demonstrating mastery of the required reading skills, the student portfolio 48 contents must: 49